 The rebuilt Malanda Falls Visitor Centre, was reopened on 6 September 2013.
 The modern building reflects the area's geological formations, and the connection to country, as seen through the eyes of the local Ndgaonji tribe.

 The Malanda Falls Visitor Centre is an accredited Tourism Queensland Visitor Information Centre within the Tablelands Regional Council area of Tropical North Queensland.
-In the midst of the renowned Crater Lakes and Waterfalls region, the Centre offers the full range of free visitor services including maps, brochures, bookings, souvenirs, advice and assistance from local volunteers.... more
+In the midst of the renowned Crater Lakes and Waterfalls region, the Centre offers the full range of free visitor services and assistance from local volunteers.... more

 The Centre is also an environmental education centre, with interpretive interactive displays on the cultural and natural history of the unique Tablelands volcanic region and its wildlife.
-Indigenous cultural information is complemented by the Rainforest Dreaming guided walks through the adjacent Malanda Falls Conservation Park with Ngadjon-jii elder Ernie Raymont.
-Contact the Centre to book guided walks in advance.
-Guided and self-guided walks offer visitors the opportunity to see the rare Lumholtz's Tree-kangaroo, as well as discover traditional ways of the local indigenous people.
-The Malanda Falls are heritage listed and provide safe family swimming in the fresh waters of the North Johnstone River.
+Indigenous cultural information is complemented by the Rainforest Dreaming guided walks through the adjacent Malanda Falls Conservation Park with Ngadjon man Drew Morta.
+Drew is the first indigenous accredited Wet Tropics Tour Guide, in the Heritage listed Wet Tropics region.
+Guided walks need to be booked in advance and offer visitors the opportunity to see the rare Lumholtz's Tree-kangaroo, as well as discover traditional ways of the local indigenous people.

 Malanda Falls is Heritage listed and offers safe family swimming and picnic areas.... less